Geometric Learning of Canonical Parameterizations of $2D$-curves: Mathematical Background and Method

-\subsubsection{Quotient metric.}
+\subsubsection{Quotient~Metric}

-The first method consists in endowing the space $\mathcal{P}$ with a $\mathcal{G}$-invariant Riemannian metric.
-In this case, the Riemannian metric on $\mathcal{P}$ descends to a Riemannian metric on the quotient space, called the quotient metric.
-A large literature is devoted to this method, see \cite{Mennucci_book,Overview} for an overview.
-For this method, \begin{itemize} \item[(i)] computing the distance between two points $[\gamma_1]$ and $[\gamma_2]$ relies on two optimization steps: first the computation of the minimal path between $\gamma_1$ and a element in the orbit of $\gamma_2$, and second the optimization over the infinite-dimensional group of reparameterizations acting on $\gamma_2$. \item[(ii)] the Riemannian metric on $\mathcal{P}$ is difficult to adjust to applications since the horizontal space may be difficult to compute. \item[(iii)] the added dimensions (infinitely many) in going from $\mathcal{P}/\mathcal{G}$ to $\mathcal{P}$ are dimensions that are irrelevant for the analysis of data living in the quotient space, but need to be taken into account, in particular in the second optimization step. \end{itemize} A class of reparameterization-invariant Riemannian metrics on curves, called elastic metrics, was introduced in~\cite{MioSrivastavaJoshi}.
+The first method consists of endowing the space $\mathcal{P}$ with a $\mathcal{G}$-invariant Riemannian metric.
+In~this case, the~Riemannian metric on $\mathcal{P}$ descends to a Riemannian metric on the quotient space, called the quotient metric.
+A~large body of literature is devoted to this method (see~\cite{Mennucci_book,Sundaramoorthi,Overview} and the references therein).
+For this~method, \begin{itemize} \item[(i)] Computing the distance between two points $[\gamma_1]$ and $[\gamma_2]$ relies on two optimization steps: First, the computation of the minimal path between $\gamma_1$ and a element in the orbit of $\gamma_2$.
+Second, the optimization over the infinite-dimensional group of reparameterizations acting on $\gamma_2$. \item[(ii)] The Riemannian metric on $\mathcal{P}$ is, in general, difficult to adjust to applications since the horizontal space may be difficult to compute. \item[(iii)] The added dimensions (infinitely many) that are going from $\mathcal{P}/\mathcal{G}$ to $\mathcal{P}$ are dimensions that are irrelevant for the analysis of data living in the quotient space, but they~need to be taken into account, particularly in the second optimization step. \end{itemize} A class of reparameterization-invariant Riemannian metrics on curves, called elastic metrics, was introduced in~\cite{MioSrivastavaJoshi}.
 It corresponds to a $2$-parameter family of Riemannian metrics $G^{a,b}$ penalizing bending as well as stretching.
 In~\cite{Srivastava2011b}, it was shown that, for~a certain relation between the parameters, the~resulting metric is flat on parameterized open curves.
 A~similar method for simplifying the analysis of plane curves was introduced in~\cite{Younes2008}.
 These results have been generalized in~\cite{Bauer et al.}, where the authors introduced another family of metrics, including the metrics from~\cite{MioSrivastavaJoshi,Younes2008}, which can be described using the restrictions of flat metrics to some cones.
 The~flattening map has been significantly simplified in~\cite{NeedhamKurtek} and the previous cones interpreted as Regge cones.
 In~\cite{Lahiri}, a~precise algorithm for the matching problem of piecewise linear curves is implemented, giving a tool to compare contours in a meaningful way.
 For~other parameter values, the~$F^{a,b}$ transform introduced in~\cite{NeedhamKurtek} allows us to extend the precise algorithm of~\cite{Lahiri} to arbitrary parameter values $(a, b)$.
 Approximations of these algorithms using neural networks were implemented in~\cite{Hartman}.
 We believe that the results obtained do not justify the choice of these computationally intensive designs and are looking for more sustainable~solutions.

-\subsubsection{Immersion metric.}
+\subsubsection{Immersion~Metric}